Gerbs2193/pands-project/README.md

 ### Violin-plots:

 The 4 violin plots were generated as I wanted another way to showcase the relationship between the variables and the classes.
-I chose violin plot as I couldn't get box plots to work properly and violin plots seemed to work better regardless.
+I chose violin plot as I couldn't get box plots to work properly and violin plots seemed to work better regardless, whilst also looking better.

 #### Iris-setosa:
 ##### Sepal Length:
 The sepal length of the iris class of setosa semes to mostly fall between 4.8 - 5.4.
-It does range, however, from about 4 - 6.2 approximately its just predominately between 4.8-5.4 as mentioned.
+It does range, however, from about 4 - 6.2.
 The absolute data peak is approximately 5 - this indicates where the absolute highest density of data points reside.
 Overall, not too much variation.

 ##### Sepal Width:
 For the sepal width  of the iris setosa, the violin plot shows the flowers mostly between 3.3 - 3.6.
 The range is from approximately 2-5.
 The absolute peak seems to be 3.3.
 Little bit more variation than sepal length.